ptim-miller/gemma_web/README.md

 + Version options are '2b', '2b-it', '7b', 7b-it'.
 The 'it' in name indicates an instruction-tuned model.
 + Machine - use 'cuda' if you have cuda installed with an Nvidia GPU, otherwise use 'cpu'.
 + Download the desired model from https://www.kaggle.com/models/google/gemma/frameworks/pyTorch.
 + Recommend starting with 2b-it.
-(Worked on simple laptop with RTX2060 6GB VRAM).
+(Worked on a simple laptop with RTX2060 6GB VRAM).
 + Extract contents from the downloaded archive.tar.gz and put the files under the 'model/\<version\>/' folder.

   <img src="models/2b_it_pic.png">

+***
+## Recommended
+The code in this repository was tested with python 3.10, Nvidia driver version 550.54.14.

+Install the following required packages:
++ torch
++ immutabledict
++ sentencepiece
++ Flask